scalawithcats/scala-with-cats/src/pages/tagless-final/tagless-final-dx.md

 This works because methods can now return programs.

 The second and final improvement is to define extension methods for combinators.
+Since we only have one combinator, `and`, that means a single extension method.

 ```scala mdoc:silent
 extension [Alg <: Algebra, A](p: Program[Alg, A]) {